-- A qualified terminable interest property (QTIP) trust can provide income and even principal (if needed) for a surviving spouse, while preserving the underlying assets and controlling how they are distributed to children or from a previous marriage, or to other beneficiaries.
+- A qualified terminable interest property (QTIP) trust can provide income and even principal (if needed) for a surviving spouse, while preserving the underlying assets and controlling how they are distributed to children from a previous marriage, or to other beneficiaries.

 Consider tax consequences

 But there's a catch: Only your last deceased spouse's unused exclusion amount is portable.
 That's an issue if your previous spouse passes away and then you remarry.
 If your new spouse dies before you do, he or she becomes your "last" deceased spouse and you can no longer use any unused exemption amounts from your prior spouse.
 Your attorney or tax adviser can help you assess planning options to help mitigate the impact that the loss of this exclusion may have.

 Estate planning for second families requires a mix of many things—candor, communication, and very carefully crafted legal documents.
-Still, “While there can be some discomfort in talking about and making your estate plan,” says Weaver, “there is great comfort in having that plan in place.”
+Still, "While there can be some discomfort in talking about and making your estate plan," says Weaver, "there is great comfort in having a plan in place."